Mellywins/docker-nginx-certbot/README.md

 Built on top of the [official Nginx Docker images][9] (both Debian and Alpine), and uses OpenSSL/LibreSSL to automatically create the Diffie-Hellman parameters used during the initial handshake of some ciphers.
+> Please Note that in the nginx.conf file u can only include server{} context as it'll be later interpolated within the nginx.conf file provided by the image

 > :information_source: The very first time this container is started it might take a long time before before it is ready to respond to requests.
 Read more